ServeSmart-Capstone/ServeSmart/README.md

 2. The plain JavaScript is sent to the JS Core (a JavaScript engine built into React)
 3. The engine converts the code into IOS or Android native code

-This is the magic behind React Native!\
+Using these, we can write applications for iOS and Android devices with a single code base.\
 *The config file for Babel `.babel.config.js` is in the root directory.
 Custom presets can be added when necessary.*

 ## Steps for setup
-### Install Node
-If you do not have Node.js installed, download the latest version [here](https://nodejs.org/en/).

-### Install Expo CLI
+### Install Dependencies
-Expo is the server that launches the app's development environment.
-Run the command `npm install -g expo-cli`.
-If you already have Expo installed, this command will ensure you have the latest version (do it).
+As mentioned in the Android Studio guide above, you will need Node, the React Native command line interface, Python2, a JDK, and Android Studio.
+Python3 is also compatible.

-### Install Format and Linting Plugins
+### Configure Format and Linting Plugins
 This project uses Prettier and ESLint extensions to standardize format.
 This is a great way to avoid bugs down the road and keep code consistent among team members.
 Linters are a pain to set up and come with several configuration files; however, I've already done this.

 **Prettier**